acoretchi/CoretchiVim/README.md

-## CoretchiVim
+# CoretchiVim
-My personal Neovim configuration, complete with LSP support, Treesitter syntax highlighting, as well as some other helpful utility plugins.
+My personal Neovim configuration.

 To install, just clone this repo into your nvim config folder.